Skip to Content

 Be sure to see the full Italian Dinner Table that inspired me to create these fun napkins.

-Italian Table Setting with hand painted DIY flour sack napkins.
+Italian Table Setting with hand painted DIY flour sack towel napkins.

 Here are a few other projects you may enjoy.